ast-rmustafaiev/SFRALabs/notes.md

 The aim is to use controllers instead, as per layer which should control it

 Lab-12
-WIP
+No comments

 Lab-13
-WIP
+stream.getClick() cause debugger hanging

 Lab-14
-Incomplete lab, duplicates that has done Lab-8 **replace route**
+Incomplete lab, duplicates that has done in Lab-8 **replace route**